zchee/golang-wiki/Modules.md

 * Allowed vgo to use v2+ tags by default for pre-existing packages did not yet have a go.mod (recent update in related behavior described [here](https://github.com/golang/go/issues/25967#issuecomment-407567904))
 * Added support via command `go get -u=patch` to update all transitive dependencies to the latest available patch-level versions on the same minor version ([discussion](https://research.swtch.com/vgo-cmd), [documentation](https://tip.golang.org/cmd/go/#hdr-Module_aware_go_get))
 * Additional control via environmental variables (e.g., GOFLAGS in [#26585](https://github.com/golang/go/issues/26585), [CL](https://go-review.googlesource.com/c/go/+/126656))
-* Finer grain control on whether or not go.mod is allowed to be updated, how vendor directory is used, and whether or not network access is allowed (e.g., -mod=readonly, -mod=vendor, GOPROXY=off; related [CL](https://go-review.googlesource.com/c/go/+/126696) for recent change)
+* Finer grain control on whether or not go.mod is allowed to be updated, how vendor directory is used, and whether or not network access is allowed (e.g., -mod=readonly, -mod=vendor, GOPROXY=off; related [CL](https://go-review.googlesource.com/c/go/+/126696) for a recent change)
 * Added more flexible replace directives ([CL](https://go-review.googlesource.com/c/vgo/+/122400))
 * Added additional ways to interrogate modules (for human consumption, as well as for better editor / IDE integration)
 * The UX of the go CLI has continued to be refined based on experiences so far (e.g., [#26581](https://github.com/golang/go/issues/26581), [CL](https://go-review.googlesource.com/c/go/+/126655))